Sir Love Jones-Parry, 1st Baronet

 Following a favourable report from Jones-Parry and Lewis Jones, a group of 162 Welsh emigrants departed for Patagonia in the ship Mimosa in 1865.
 Later there was criticism that the report had given too favourable an impression of the area, though the criticism was directed at Lewis Jones rather than Love Jones-Parry.

+Sir Love-Jones-Parry mother Lady Elizabeth, built the gothic Plas Glyn-y-Weddw manor house in Llanbedrog 1857, now the oldest art gallery in Wales.